shihaocao/vvtol/README.md

 ## 04/28:
 - Added capability to restart from lost link.
 I think link is sometimes lost due to overcurrent maybe.

+- Added capability to use nano pb repeated fields as vectors.
+  - The pitfall I ran into was not realizing there was a "has_field" struct member.
+This needs to be set to true.
+  - The other thing I messed up was setting the .decode callback and the .encode callback.
+I discovered this error because I read the source code and it is a union.